 https://team.turtl.co/story/turtl-times-spring-2018?lead[store]=hubspot&lead[id]={{ contact.hs_object_id }}

-Important note: What if you want to add HubSpot tracking to a personalized URL, or you also want to add UTM codes to the same URL?
+What if you want to add HubSpot tracking to a personalization URL, or you also want to add UTM codes to the same URL?
 Just follow the below structure.

 The first thing added to the end of your URL needs to start with a ‘?’.
 Any subsequent additions need to start with a ‘&’.

 A personalized URL already has an addition after the normal Doc URL.
-See an example below.
+See the example below.

 https://team.turtl.co/story/turtl-times-spring-2018/?pid=61a1124f2aa065410cd511cd